-Question 1:- What do you usually do with a cell phone?
+Question 1:- What do people usually do with a cell phone?

-Question 2:- What are the differences between young and old people using a cell phone?
+Question 2:- What are the differences between young people and old people when using a cell phone?

-Question 3:- Which is more important, using a cellphone to make phone calls or read messages?
+Question 3:- Which one is more important, using a cell phone to make phone calls or to read messages?